SarvarKh/ofn-wiki/Angular-and-OFN.md

 ```

 ### Dereferencing
-We're making heavy use of a technique called Dereferencing.
-Javascript allows circular references:
+We're making heavy use of a technique called dereferencing.
+This is possible because Javascript supports pointers, allowing us to build circularly-referenced data structures.
 ```coffeescript
 foo.bar.foo == foo # true
 bar.foo.bar == bar # true
 ```
-In many situations (e.g. in the Enterprises service) we inject a flat set of objects.
+In many situations we inject a flat set of objects.
 Associations with other objects are represented with IDs:
 ```coffeescript
 enterprise:
   associated_enterprises:
     id: 1
     id: 2
 ```
-When such a service is loaded we _dereference_, replacing the IDs with pointers to appropriate objects.
-This generates a (circular) web of pointers between objects client-side.
-This avoids duplication, so there's only a single object of a given type/ID (e.g. for a given Enterprise).
+When such a service is loaded we _dereference_, replacing the IDs with pointers to corresponding objects.
+This generates a web of pointers between objects client-side.
+Duplication is avoided, so there's only a single object of a given type/ID.

 ```coffeescript
 enterprise_1 =